 The main residence exemption (MRE) is the most commonly used exemption from capital gains tax (CGT).
 It allows homeowners to sell their property without incurring CGT if it has been their main residence.
-This exemption extends for up to six years after moving out if specific criteria are met and is often called the ‘6 year rule’.
-During this period, if you don’t establish a new main residence (i.e. you stay in rented or short-term housing while you are away), you will qualify for the MRE.
-Furthermore, you can even earn rental income from your main residence and still qualify for the MRE.
+This exemption extends for up to six years after moving out if specific criteria are met and is often called the ‘capital gains tax 6 year rule’.

 In order to be eligible for the CGT exemption;

-- You must have stopped living in the property
+- You must have stopped living in the property.

 - You must be an Australian resident at the time of sale.
 Foreign residents are not entitled to MRE.